 You can’t please everyone all of the time.
-However, as a marketer, it’s your job to try and disprove this age old John Lydgate quote (if you’re curious, he was a poet), and get absolutely everyone interested in what you have to say.
+However, as a marketer, it’s your job to try and use marketing tools to disprove this age old John Lydgate quote (if you’re curious, he was a poet), and get absolutely everyone interested in what you have to say.

 Sure, you can’t sell your product to everyone, but the more who know about it, and like your brand, the more exposure you’ll get.
 In the longer term, this means more leads will trickle through and convert into precious sales.

 Sounds tough?
 Well, for the most part, it is.
 Thankfully, there are hundreds, if not thousands of marketing tools to help you in every part of the process.
 From planning right through to display advertising tools, there is software designed specifically to make your life easier.